ministryofjustice/security-guidance/docs/index.md

 ## Other Guidance

-The [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security) provides the base material for all security guidance in the MoJ.
+The provides the base material for all security guidance in the .

 ### Glossary